Retrospective Sparse Attention for Efficient Long-Context Generation: Proposed Approach

-Retrospective updates enable past Queries to access KV entries beyond their original top-$k$ set.
+\paragraph{Informational Benefit of Retrospective Updates.} Retrospective updates enable past Queries to access KV entries beyond their original top-$k$ set.
 As decoding progresses, each past attention can be revised multiple times in subsequent decoding steps, leading to a cumulative expansion of supplemented KV entries.
-To quantify the total set of KV entries exposed to a Query over time—referred to as the \textit{effective KV cache budget}—we count how many KV entries loaded by future Queries were previously unseen by a given Query (Fig.~\ref{fig:motivation}(b)).
+To quantify the total set of KV entries exposed to a Query over time—referred to as the \textit{effective KV cache budget}—we count how many KV entries loaded by future Queries were previously unseen by a given Query (Figure~\ref{fig:motivation}(c)).
 The effective budget is computed as the union of all KV entries seen by a Query, excluding duplicates.
-Even with a single future Query ($n{=}1$), where each attention updates only its immediate predecessor, the effective budget increases by 1.17$\times$—a non-trivial gain.
+Even with a single future Query ($n{=}1$), where each attention updates only its immediate predecessor, the effective budget increases by 1.17$\times$.
 As more future Queries supplement, the effective budget continues to grow, reaching up to 1.60$\times$ at $n{=}7$.
-Importantly, this benefit is achieved without increasing the actual KV cache budget.
+Notably, this benefit is achieved without increasing the actual KV cache budget.

-These findings motivate our strategy of applying retrospective updates across subsequent multiple Queries: by leveraging each Query's retrieved KV entries to revise adjacent past attention outputs, we can improve contextual completeness at minimal computational and bandwidth cost.
+\paragraph{Relationship to Cache Selection Reuse.} Recent works~\citep{yang2025lserve, wu2024tokenselect} report that adjacent Queries tend to retrieve highly similar top-$k$ pages, motivating the reuse of previously selected pages.
+We observe the same trend in our setting (Figure~\ref{fig:motivation}(b)).
+However, in long-generation tasks, the impact of missing pages persists and accumulates over extended decoding.
+For example, integrating top-$k$ selection reuse into Quest reduces mean accuracy from 52.6\% to 25.2\% on GSM8K and from 56.8\% to 29.2\% on CSQA in \textsc{LongGenBench} (Table~\ref{tab:accuracy_lserve} in Appendix~\ref{app:motivation}).
+These results suggest that reuse alone does not adequately preserve performance in long-generation settings, motivating mechanisms that mitigate error accumulation.